mariuszkuswik/Nauka/Praca/rozmowa_linux.md

 	- kernelspace

 - Czym jest daemon
-	- Test
+	- program that runs continuously as a background, daemon is usually an unattended process that is initiated at startup.
+Typical daemons are print spoolers and scheduler that starts up another process at a designated time.

-- usr - co znaczy skrot
+- /usr - co znaczy skrot, co zawiera folder
-	- (nie kurde user tylko unix system resource)
+	- **User System Resources** - contains manually-installed programs, files their documentation, libraries etc...

 - Czym jest Kernel
 	- Tekst